ShaunCurtis/Blazr.IRepository/Readme.md

 ## The Classic Implementation

-Here's a nice succinct implementation.
+Here's a nice succinct implementation that I found on the Internet.

-What's wrong:

-1. What happens when a `null` is returned, what does it mean?
-2. Did that add/update/delete succeed?
-3. How do you handle cancellation tokens?
-4. What happens when your DBset contains a million records (maybe because the DBA got something wrong last night)?

 ```csharp
     public abstract class Repository<T> : IRepository<T> where T : class